Nissan Sentra: 1.8 Special Edition

 The Special Edition was produced for model years 2005 and 2006.
-Exterior features included a rear spoiler, fog lights, SE-R-style front grille, and 16-inch alloy wheels borrowed from the SE-R. Interior features included 320-watt six-disc Rockford Fosgate nine-speaker sound system, and a charcoal cloth interior and leather-wrapped wheel borrowed from the SE-R model.
+Exterior features included a rear spoiler, fog lights, SE-R-style front grille, and 16-inch alloy wheels borrowed from the SE-R. Interior features included a 320-watt six-disc Rockford Fosgate nine-speaker sound system, and a charcoal cloth interior and leather-wrapped wheel borrowed from the SE-R model.
 The only available engine was the QG18DE paired with either a four-speed automatic or a very limited quantity five-speed manual.

 SE-R/SE-R Spec V

-For the 2004–2006 model years, no significant cosmetic changes were added to differentiate the SE-R model from the Spec V, although it still retained its side-skirt extensions, rear spoiler, black housing headlights and newly designed wheels.
-The 2004 model year also featured a new style of tail-light which is reminiscent of the Skyline GT-R's quadruple taillights.
-Volcanic Orange, an exclusive color for the SE-R and Spec V trim was available for 2004–2006 models.
+Transmission gearing and build quality was improved for the 2004–2006 SE-R Spec V which resulted in a quicker quarter-mile time of 15.2 seconds.
+The now automatic only SE-R (starting in MY2003) was capable of a quarter-mile time of 16.0 seconds.
+No significant exterior cosmetic changes were added to differentiate the SE-R model from the Spec V. The SE-R still retained its side-skirt extensions, rear spoiler, black housing headlights but had differing sets of wheels (16" wheels on the SE-R were borrowed from the 1.8 Special Edition and 17x7 six spoke wheels signified the Spec V).
+The 2004 model year also featured a new style of tail-light which is reminiscent of the Skyline GT-R's quadruple taillights, which notably was a darker shade of red than the 1.8 based Sentra's.
+Volcanic Orange, an exclusive color for the SE-R and Spec V trim became available for 2004–2006 models.

 The interior was also redesigned.
 Starting in 2005, the SE-R embossed "goose-neck" shifter handle from the previous models was replaced by an all black, leather stitched ball-top shifter.
-The original two-tone interior cloth found in previous Spec V models was changed to all-black mesh for the 2005 & 2006 model years.
+The two-tone cloth seats found in 2003 and 2004 Spec V models was changed to all-black mesh for the 2005 & 2006 model years.

 A big brake option featuring Brembo four-piston calipers up front, 12" vented front discs and upgraded 10.9" rear discs were available for 2004–2006 Spec V models.
 ABS was unavailable with this option from the factory.